nirvdrum/nirvdrum.com/_posts/2020-08-20-reflections-on-reasonml.md

 Unfortunately, that means there's a dearth of good bindings to look at as an example and I found the documentation a bit too high-level to be entirely practical.
 BuckleScript's interop facilities are certainly rich, but if you mess something up, it can be incredibly obtuse to work out.
 It's also evolved a lot over several major releases, so any examples you do find may well be out of date.
-I think have a pretty good handle on it, but it was a lot of effort to get to that point, and I don't think it would have been possible at all without help from others on Discord.
+I think I have a pretty good handle on it, but it was a lot of effort to get to that point, and I don't think it would have been possible at all without help from others on Discord.

 Moreover, what bindings or libraries do exist often lack a changelog or tagged releases.
 That makes it hard to tell what's changed between releases.